Last Updated on

 Now let’s say you’re not approved for any unsecured cards.
 It’s time to turn your attention to a secured credit card.
 These types of credit cards have a much higher approval record, but there are still a few things you should look out for.
 The most important thing is arguably the annual fee since you want to keep your costs down, but don’t ignore the interest rate, especially if you know you’re going to carry a balance.

-You may not have a ton of options when it comes to secured and unsecured credit cards for bad credit, but at least you’ll likely be approved for a card.
+You may not have a ton of options when it comes to the best credit cards for bad credit in Canada, but at least you’ll likely be approved for a card.
 Once you’ve increased your credit score, consider applying for one of the best credit cards in Canada that offers more benefits.

 The Best Credit Cards by Category: